Distributed Event Localization via Alternating Direction Method of Multipliers: Introduction

 The core of our distributed localization algorithms is the alternating direction method of multipliers (ADMM), which has been proven extremely suitable in distributed convex optimization, especially for large-scale problems \cite{boyd2011distributed}.
-The key idea of ADMM is to obtain a large global solution through cooperation of small local subproblems.
-ADMM is easy to parallelize and implement and robust to noise and computation error \cite{simonetto2014distributed}.
-Our proposed cluster based localization structure takes full advantages of ADMM which enables local optimizations within individual clusters as subproblems.
-Then through cooperation of subproblems in neighboring clusters, a global estimated location could be reached.
+The key idea of ADMM is to obtain a global solution through the cooperation of small local subproblems.
+ADMM is easy to parallelize and implement, and is robust to noise and computation errors \cite{simonetto2014distributed}.
+Our proposed localization approaches take full advantages of ADMM which enables local optimizations within individual clusters as subproblems.
+Then through cooperation of subproblems in neighboring clusters, a global event localization could be reached.
 That is to say, the estimated locations obtained by individual clusters are made as consistent as possible.
-Such consistency is of crucial importance in many applications and domains.
-For example, when a system is monitored and controlled by several parties, the decision obtained by each party should be in accordance with each other to avoid system failure.
-Additionally, when a sporadic impulsive event requiring immediate responsive actions is detected by several monitors, consistency in the estimated location from each monitor is the key for the monitors to coordinate cooperative operations.
+Such consistency is of crucial importance in many applications.
+For example, when a sporadic impulsive event requiring immediate responsive actions is detected by several monitors, consistency in the estimated location across monitors is the key for multiple monitors to coordinate cooperative operations.

-\emph{Contribution:} The first contribution of this paper is a distributed event localization structure which has potential for wide applications.
-Based on this event localization structure, two distributed localization algorithms, i.e., GS-ADMM and J-ADMM, are proposed based on ADMM.
-The two localization algorithms can achieve better performance than individual cluster based localization and, at the same time, guarantee consistency of the estimation across clusters with limited communications between clusters.
-In addition, the algorithms are proven to converge with a convergence rate of $O(1/t)$ ($t$ is the iteration time).
+\emph{Contribution:} The main contribution of this paper is two ADMM-based distributed event localization algorithms, i.e., GS-ADMM and J-ADMM.
+Compared with existing centralized SDP relaxation based algorithms for event localization, the two algorithms divide the computation on a central node to different clusters to avoid possible center failure and traffic bottleneck, and in the mean time, guarantee consistency of the estimates across all clusters among which only limited communications are available.
+Furthermore, the two algorithms take advantages of SDP relaxation to avoid the convex hull problem compared with existing projection-based algorithms.
+Moreover, the algorithms are proven to converge with a convergence rate of $O(1/t)$ where $t$ is the iteration time.